 Confusion is being fueled by the dogma in the conventional medicine community.
 There must be some common ground where we all can meet to 1) help patients feel confident that the doctors understand what it is like to be a parent in today’s world and 2) have physicians who respect that modern parents are reading the Internet and are better educated than ever before.

-In the first post on this topic I was concerned that ‘awareness’ wasn’t enough.
-Certainly, for the AAP, it would be a start.
-Got that off my chest.
+In other posts on this topic, I had been concerned that ‘awareness’ wasn’t enough.
+Certainly, for the American Academy of Pediatrics, it would be a start.